tobiaskortus/covid19-search/processing/README.md

 - **join + normalize names (`__join_name`):** combines the single components of the name into a single string and shortens the first and middle names to the following form if `normalize_names` is set to true: e.g. Stephen William Hawking &rightarrow; S. W. Hawking.
 This normalization can be used in order to match authors from the documents reference list.
 - **plausibility check (`__is_name`):** basic check whether the given name is plausible.
 The given name is invalid if the length of the last name is shorter than two characers, the first name does not contain any valid character or fist name is empty or whitespace.

 The extracted institution can be also further processed using the `__parse_institution` function either to check the plausibility of an insitution or to expand the data by the geographical location of the institution.
-The matching of the institutions both for the plausibility check and the location lookup the Global Research Identifier Database [2] and a list of ISO 3166-1 Codes [3] is used (please refer to the References section for additional credits on the used datasets).
+The matching of the institutions both for the plausibility check and the location lookup the Global Research Identifier Database [2] and a list of ISO 3166-1 Codes [3] is used.
+In order to improve the matching rate of the institutions a partial fuzzy string matching technique using the [fuzzyset](https://github.com/axiak/fuzzyset/) python package is used.

 ### Document Preprocessing